meadhbh-hamrick/quiet-text/project/20_Design.md

 <p>

-  ``Lexxer.js`` is a package which scans input quite text, looking for //lexically significant character sequences//.
+  <code>Lexxer.js</code> is a package which scans input quite text, looking for <em>lexically significant character sequences</em>.
   This usually means things like newlines at the ends of lines and blanks at the beginnings of lines.
-  To simplify the parser, the lexxer also groups lines of non-markup text as //text// symbols.
+  To simplify the parser, the lexxer also groups lines of non-markup text as <em>text</em> symbols.

 </p>